 Culture matters to the extent that individuals from different cultures appreciate different values.
 But, how do we deal in situations at work if such values are conflicting?
 In fact, Herodotus, some 2.500 years ago, already cast a sharp ethnographic eye

-In Part 1 we discussed the case of two Southern European expats who tried to initiate friendships with Dutch colleagues, but ended up rejected, astonished and distressed.
+In Friendships or Networks in the Netherlands Part 1 we discussed the case of two Southern European expats who tried to initiate friendships with Dutch colleagues, but ended up rejected, astonished and distressed.
 That’s the consequence of not knowing the kind of relationships valued in the Netherlands.
-Once you are aware of this, you can decide how you, as an expat, can behave […]
+Once you are aware of this, you can decide how […]

 It is widely known, that parents and educators often differ in the way they stimulate children to succeed in tasks.
 This difference stems from diverging cultural orientations, and more specifically, on how people in different cultures understand the ‘right’ person.